|

 8.5.1 The reaction

-of acid chlorides (acyl chlorides) with amines
+of acid chlorides (acyl chlorides) with ammonia or amines

 The general reaction for primary amines